-Now in its fifth year, my Community Fund is mutual aid between makers.
+Now in its sixth year, my Community Fund is mutual aid between makers.

-With this fund, I connect makers in my community who have something extra to give with low or limited income makers, makers who are impacted by systemic racism, and makers who are going through a rough patch and would be nourished by a small indulgence like hand-dyed yarn.
+With this fund, I connect makers in my community who have something extra to give with low or limited income makers, makers who are impacted by systemic racism, and makers who are going through a rough patch and could use a bit of being nourished by a small indulgence like hand-dyed yarn.

 You can contribute to the fund by adding this product to your shopping cart, or by adding a tip to your purchase (an option that shows up during check-out).